node-red/node-red.github.io/docs/creating-nodes/node-html.md

 properties it sets on outgoing messages and what properties can be set on incoming messages.

+The content of the first `<p>` tag is used as the tooltip when hovering over nodes in the palette.

     <script type="text/x-red" data-help-name="node-type">
        <p>Some useful help text about the node.</p>
        <p>Outputs an object called <b>msg</b> containing <b>msg.topic</b> and